Europe's top privacy watchdog calls on firms to curb U.S. data transfers

 The United States and European governments are scrambling to negotiate a replacement for the so-called Safe Harbor pact, but some are sceptical they will succeed.

-Meanwhile corporations are exploring back-up plans, such as building more local data centers in Europe to store information, and alternate legal measures such as consent forms or contracts.
+Meanwhile corporations are exploring back-up plans, such as building more local data centres in Europe to store information, and alternate legal measures such as consent forms or contracts.

 Falque-Pierrotin pledged European regulators and governments would look for "pragmatic and realistic" solutions but also warned things could not continue as before.